-Although the title indicates that this is mainly a racing game, the emphasis on attacking the competitors is huge.
-There are many different weapons in the game (such as rockets and mines).
-Although players re-spawn rather quickly, the cash bonus that is being handed out to an attacker is always a good reason to fire that last rocket.
-From the start, the tracks are littered with various things such as oil slicks, mines, and health & money packs.
+Although the title indicates that this is a racing game, there is a major emphasis on attacking competitors with many different weapons (rockets, mines, etc.) Although players re-spawn rather quickly, the cash bonus handed out for kills is always a good reason to fire that last rocket.
+Tracks are littered with various pickups such as oil slicks, mines, and health and money packs.
 Sometimes, depending on the planet the race is being hosted on, various obstacles like lava or snow, can appear.

-Commentary is given by Loudmouth Larry (Voiced by Larry "Supermouth" Huffman) who makes various comments throughout the race on the appropriate moments such as:
+Commentary is given by Loudmouth Larry (voiced by Larry "Supermouth" Huffman,) who chimes in throughout the race at key moments:

 - The stage is set, the green flag drops!